ginstrom/galaxy-conquest-game/cline_docs/currentTask.md

   - Changed the assertion to check for a dictionary instead of a list for resources
   - Added assertions to verify that resource types are ResourceType enum values and amounts are integers between 0 and 100
 - All tests now pass with the new resource format

-## Next tasks:
-- Continue updating any remaining tests that might still expect the old resource format
-- Ensure all parts of the codebase are using the new resource format consistently

-## Previous Tasks

 ### Refactor resource handling to use dictionary format
 ✅ Changed resource handling from list of dictionaries to a dictionary format: